 a.
 This is the law of the grain offering: This offering was first mentioned in chapter 2.
 This portion repeats most of the same details of the grain offering given in chapter 2.

 b.
-Everyone who touches them must be holy: One aspect of the grain offering specifically detailed here not included in chapter 2 is that not only was a portion of the offering given to the priests, but only those who were ceremonially clean (holy) could eat of them.
+Everyone who touches them must be holy: One aspect of the grain offering specifically detailed here, but not included in chapter 2, is that not only was a portion of the offering given to the priests, but only those who were ceremonially clean (holy) could eat of it.

 3. (19-23) The grain offering at the anointing of the priests.